pettersand/builder/devlog.md

+## 16/01-24

+Eager to get my structure implemented for program data handling.
+Starting with improving the basis for my documentation.
+I have created the base files and populated typical subjects to the best of my current development process.
+There is still a lot of details to iron out, which will be done iteratively as development progresses.

+### Worked On:
+1. Documentation

 ## 15/01-24

 Refactoring data handling for step 1, and incorporating the file handling container.
 A bit back and forth on how to properly structure my data handling.
 Through trial and error I've realized that its integral to define a structure for data handling in cases where a field needs to render saved information, as well as seamlessly be editable and avoiding losing data, or overwriting data.